avine/git-cheat-sheet/README.md

 # create a new file
 touch fruits.txt

-# modify, stage and commit
+# modify, add and commit
 echo "Orange" > fruits.txt
-git add fruits.txt
-git commit -m "Add orange"
+git commit -am "Add orange"

-# modify, stage and do another commit
+# modify, add and commit again
 echo "Banana" >> fruits.txt
-git add fruits.txt
-git commit -m "Add banana"
+git commit -am "Add banana"

 # rebase from master before merge (at this point this is useless...)
 # go back to master